Sale is Ending soon!

 Pouring Oat milk

-Even though there is a debate on whether oats can be considered gluten-free or not (it is in most countries), it's important to note that it's not listed among the top allergens.
+Even though there is a debate on whether oats can be considered gluten-free or not (they are in most countries), it's important to note that they're not listed among the top allergens.
 In fact, according to gluten.org, most people with celiac disease can tolerate oats well.

 All that fiber goodness

 Although there is no fiber in cow’s milk, oat milk contains two grams of it per cup serving.
-This is significant because fiber does so much more than make your bowel movement regular.
-It has beta-glucan, a soluble fiber that not only aids in digestive functions, but boosts gut health, maintains the immune system, and improves the body's ability to self-heal as well.
+This is significant because fiber does so much more than make your bowel movements regular.
+It has beta-glucan, a soluble fiber that not only aids in digestive functions but also boosts gut health, maintains the immune system, and improves the body's ability to self-heal.
 Beta-glucan also slows down carbohydrate absorption in the gut, resulting in a more even and stable supply of sugar into the bloodstream.
 This makes oat milk an excellent choice for those looking to regulate their blood sugar.

 Oatmeal with blueberries